absolute-quantum/cats-blender-plugin/README.md

  - Added: Armature: Neitri's zero weight and bone constraint code implemented (there are some small issues with this at the moment, should be fixed soon)
  - Fixed: Viseme: Mesh selection in visemes function would not have effect on the shape key selection list
  - Fixed: Viseme: Script would error depending on current mode selection
- - Fixed: Viseme & Eyetracking: After operations; the shape key index should be reset to Basis, this fixes a weird bug with models in VRC
+ - Fixed: Viseme & Eye tracking: After operations; the shape key index should be reset to Basis, this fixes a weird bug with models in VRC
  - Changed: Translate: Translate does a MMD_TOOLS translate first, then google translate
  - Changed: Viseme: Adjusted some viseme shape key definitions to be more realistic